salastro/math-expert/README.md

 is powerful in mathematical evaluations, which — although supported — is not the focus of this project.
 The results of all functions, other than `Evaluate`, are performed through SymPy.
-It provides more than one function to preform some of the operations in hand, but the one that proves to be the most effective is used.
-For example, there are `integrate` and `manualintegrate`, and although the latter can show steps (non-human-readable), the latter were chose for its wide variety of solutions.
+It provides more than one function to perform some of the operations at hand, but the one that proves to be the most effective is used.
+For example, there are `integrate` and `manualintegrate`, and although the latter can show steps (non-human-readable), the former was chosen for its wide variety of solutions.

 Unlike the previous two, the choice of a GUI framework was not a straightforward decision.
-[Kivy](https://kivy.org/) was a serious candidate, but due to of its own unique syntax for designing being its bedrock and lack of some convenient Python capabilities use, it was not feasible.
+[Kivy](https://kivy.org/) was a serious candidate, but due to its own unique syntax for designing being its bedrock and lack of some convenient Python capabilities use, it was not feasible.
 Another option was [Tkinter](https://docs.python.org/3/library/tkinter.html), which is considered the main framework for Python.
-However, it is very lacking some of modern UI designing features and is not plain sailing in some considerable aspects.
+However, it is very lacking some modern UI design features and is not plain sailing in some considerable aspects.
 The final option was [PyQt5](https://www.riverbankcomputing.com/software/pyqt/), which is a Python binding for the [Qt](https://www.qt.io/) cross-platform framework.
-Basically utilizing all of the powerful aspects of the Qt framework, which avoid the aforementioned limitations, while maintain a usable toolkit.
+Basically utilizing all of the powerful aspects of the Qt framework, which avoids the aforementioned limitations, while maintaining a usable toolkit.
 A highly programmable interface that is easily integrable into other environments was the product of this decision.